Energy Resources of Australia Ltd operates as a uranium producer.

 Earnings and Revenue History

-Growing Profit Margin: ERA became profitable in the past.
+Growing Profit Margin: ERA is currently unprofitable.

 Past Earnings Growth Analysis